• Skip to primary navigation

 Chocolate salted caramel tart collage

-Chocolate and salted caramel tart
+Chocolate salted caramel swirl tart on a white plate.

 A delicious tart perfect for entertaining, with chocolate ganache, chocolate pastry and swirls of salted caramel sauce